ut-amrl/codebotler/docs/index.md

-# Preliminary RoboEval Results
+# RoboEval
 <div>

-We have released benchmarks on 5 different tasks:
+**RoboEval Benchmark**
+The preliminary RoboEval benchmark consists of 5 tasks:
-- **HalloweenList**: Go to every office, and if there is anyone there, ask if they'd like a chocolate, caramel, or gummy.
+- `HalloweenList`: Go to every office, and if there is anyone there, ask if they'd like a chocolate, caramel, or gummy.
 Come back and tell me how many of each we need to buy.
-- **LunchBreak**: Ask if Alice and Bob in their offices are up for lunch.
+- `LunchBreak`: Ask if Alice and Bob in their offices are up for lunch.
 If yes, tell them that we'll meet in the lobby in 5 minutes.
 Come back and tell me who all are joining for lunch.
-- **StaplerSupply**: Check every printer room for a stapler, and come back and tell me which ones do not have a stapler.
+- `StaplerSupply`: Check every printer room for a stapler, and come back and tell me which ones do not have a stapler.
-- **MovieMessenger**: Ask Sally in her office if she wants to go to the cinema with Mark.
+- `MovieMessenger`: Ask Sally in her office if she wants to go to the cinema with Mark.
 Go to Mark's office and tell him Sally's answer.
 If Sally says yes, ask Mark whether he wants to leave at 4PM, 5PM, or 6PM - then go tell Sally what time Mark is leaving.
-- **ElevatorTour**: Go to the elevator.
+- `ElevatorTour`: Go to the elevator.
 Wait until someone shows up and ask them if they are here for the tour.
 If yes, welcome them to the university, ask them to follow you, and take them to the main conference room.
 If not, wait for the next person.
 When you get to the conference room, say you have arrived at the conference room and also say enjoy your visit here!

+**Prompt Variations**
+RoboEval also includes __multiple prompts__ per task, to test for robustness.
+Here are the prompts for the `HalloweenList` task:
+- `HalloweenList-0`: Go to every office, and if there is anyone there, ask if they'd like a chocolate, caramel, or gummy.
+Come back and tell me how many of each we need to buy.
+- `HalloweenList-1`: Go to every office, and if there is a person there, ask them if they'd like a chocolate, caramel, or gummy.
+Come back and tell me how many of each we need to buy.
+- `HalloweenList-2`: Check with every occupied office to see if the occupant would like a chocolate, caramel, or gummy.
+Let me know how many of each we need to buy.
+- `HalloweenList-3`: Find every occupied office and ask their occupants whether they would like a chocolate, caramel, or gummy.
+Let me know how many of each we need to buy.
+- `HalloweenList-4`: Go to every office with a person, and ask them if they would like a chocolate, caramel, or gummy, then come back and tell me how many of each people asked for.

+**Preliminary RoboEval Results**
 <div style="justify-content: center; align-items: center; display: flex;">
 <img src="assets/images/results_v3.png" style="width:100%; max-width:500px; height:auto;"/>
 </div>